 What assistance is available to AB540 students?

 AB130 allows students who qualify under AB540 to apply for non-state funded scholarships.
 This law took effect on January 1, 2012.
-For more information on scholarships available to students visit;
+For more information on scholarships available to students visit our scholarship information page.

 AB 131 allows student who qualify under AB540 to apply for and receive state-funded financial aid such as institutional grants, community college fee waivers, Cal Grant and Chafee Grant.
 This law takes effect on January 1, 2013.
 For more information visit icanaffordcollege.com Dream Act FA programs.